qmlbook/qt6book/docs/ch01-meetqt/intro.md

 ![](./assets/qt6_overview.png)

 Similar to HTML, QML is a markup language.
 It is composed of tags, called types in Qt Quick, that are enclosed in curly brackets: `Item {}`.
-It was designed from the ground up for the creation of user interfaces, speed and easier reading for developers.
+It was designed from the ground up for creating user interfaces, for speed, and for easier reading for developers.
 The user interface can be enhanced further using JavaScript code.
 Qt Quick is easily extendable with your own native functionality using Qt C++.
 In short, the declarative UI is called the front-end and the native parts are called the back-end.
 This allows you to separate the computing intensive and native operation of your application from the user interface part.

 In a typical project, the front-end is developed in QML/JavaScript.
 The back-end code, which interfaces with the system and does the heavy lifting, is developed using Qt C++.
 This allows a natural split between the more design-oriented developers and the functional developers.
 Typically, the back-end is tested using Qt Test, the Qt unit testing framework, and exported for the front-end developers to use.